prazzon/Rocket-type/README.md

 ## Feedback and Support

 If you have any feedback, suggestions, or issues, please [open an issue](https://github.com/yourusername/rocket-type/issues).
-We appreciate your input and aim to make Clunk a valuable tool for typing enthusiasts.
+We appreciate your input and aim to make Rocket type a valuable tool for typing enthusiasts.

 Happy typing with Rocket type! 🚀